pewsplosions/comicalibre/readme.md

 6. Comic Vine Issue ID with lookup comicvineissueid - Integers

 #### How does it work?
+Note: If the icon is not in your toolbar you may have to go to Preferences > Toolbars & menus > choose The Main Toolbar and add the Comicalibre icon to the right from the left.

 It requires a Comic Vine API key to be entered.
 You can get this free from their site.

 It can also take a comma separated list of tags.
 But this is optional.